Matthew Ianniello

-Matthew Joseph "Matty the Horse" Ianniello (June 18, 1920 – August 15, 2012) was a New York mobster with the Genovese crime family, of which he was once the acting boss.
-During the 1960s and 1970s, Ianniello controlled the lucrative sex industry centered near Times Square.
+Matthew Joseph "Matty the Horse" Ianniello (June 18, 1920 – August 15, 2012) was an American mobster with the Genovese crime family of New York City, of which he was once the acting boss.
+During the 1970s and 1980s, Ianniello controlled the lucrative sex industry centered near Times Square.
 He was convicted of bid rigging in construction, skimming union dues, and extorting protection money from bar owners, pornography peddlers, and topless dancers as Times Square became filled with peep shows.

 Early life

 Ianniello was born in 1920 in Little Italy, Manhattan and was one of eight children of his Italian immigrant parents.

 Ianniello allegedly got his nickname "Matty The Horse" in a youth baseball game.
 During one game, the opposing pitcher threw a hard pitch into the face of the batter.
 A fight erupted in which Ianniello knocked down the pitcher, who was older and taller than he.
 After this episode, someone remarked about Ianniello: "That boy is as strong as a horse."

 He worked as a waiter in a restaurant owned by his uncle in the Brooklyn dockyards, and then as a longshoreman in the Brooklyn Navy Yard, then joined the United States Army in 1943.
 He received a Purple Heart and a bronze star for valor in combat in the Asiatic-Pacific Theater.
 After World War II, he and an uncle became partners in a second restaurant, Matty's Towncrest Restaurant.

 Ianniello was married to Beatrice May and the couple had four children.

 In 1951, Ianniello was arrested on charges of possessing heroin, but the charges were dropped.

 In 1960, Ianniello became partners with Edward L. DeCurtis, a longtime associate, in running private after-hours drinking clubs for gay men.
 Ianniello eventually owned a string of clubs and nightclubs for gay men, including the Gilded Grape and the Hay Market.